 Transformational leadership has the potential to increase integrity and inspire both the leader and follower to new heights.
 Transformational leaders provide support and recognition to followers by rousing emotions in followers, helping the team to reach stretch goals.

 Transformational leaders begin by establishing a vision.
 The leader entices followers to engage in the vision by connecting with followers values with goals.
 In an effort to make the vision a reality short and long-term goals are set.
 The transformational leader seeks to develop followers by assisting followers in personal goal attainment.

 As the name suggests, a visionary leader is the catalyst for vision creation and helps others by identifying manners they can provide value in achieving this vision.
 There are two components of visionary leadership, which are a vision and a strategy.
 The vision is clear as the leader projects themselves into the future to discover new opportunities for success.
 A visionary leader understands that people are important to the strategic approach to the vision.

 The visionary leadership style possesses a degree of risk.
 Visionary leaders typically operate in uncompetitive spaces as they look into the future to determine needs.
 They use their creativity and measure risk to leverage strengths and pursue the leader’s beliefs.
 The leaders get people to follow by helping them to understand what is possible and why it is possible.

-Now that you have had the opportunity to read about 18 different leadership styles and have a basic understanding of each, which are you most likely to use and why?
+Now that you have had the opportunity to read my list of leadership styles and have a basic understanding of each, which are you most likely to use and why?
 Which style do you tend to gravitate towards?